-In the meantime, we are eyeing the prospect of putting our trailer to bed for the winter, something we never had to do as full-timers.
-For those who are going to be doing the same thing, we wanted to let you know how we’re planning to tuck our rig in for its long winter’s nap.
+After our summer travels, it is time to put our Genesis Supreme 28CRT fifth wheel toy hauler to bed for the winter with a Goldline RV Cover, something we never had to do as full-timers.
+For those who are going to be doing the same thing, we wanted to let you see what how this winter protection will work with our new trailer.

 Before we left in June, one of the things that concerned us most about buying our virtually brand new Genesis Supreme toy hauler was how we’d protect it from the elements during the eight months of the year it was sitting dormant waiting to be the Mothership for our travel adventures the next summer.

 Our 2007 Hitchhiker fifth wheel that we lived in full-time was out in the elements 24/7/365 for the twelve years we owned it because we were living in it year round except for the months it was in storage between 2009 and 2013 as we sailed Mexico’s Pacific Coast on our boat.

 Sadly, even though we washed and waxed the Hitchhiker fifth wheel regularly, by the last few years we owned it, the exterior seriously showed its age and looked terrible.
 Likewise, the exterior of the formerly garage kept Arctic Fox truck camper we owned for a year was just beginning to show a few signs of aging after it sat outside for the 12 months we had it.

 We don’t have a good covered storage option for our new trailer, so we decided we’d try protecting our new trailer each winter with a fabric RV cover.

 There are quite a few brands of RV covers on the market, and all get mixed reviews.
 They tend to tear over time and generally fall apart.
 For several weeks before we left, we read reviews of various RV covers until our eyes got tired.